-Beginning in January 2013 the Planning Accreditation Board began requiring each accredited school of planning to provide information to the public on the performance of the planning school and its students.
+The Planning Accreditation Board requires each accredited school of planning to provide information to the public on the performance of the planning school and its students.
 The following information meets that expectation and derives primarily from the Urban and Regional Planning program files.
-A downloadable document with this information is also available.

 More detailed information, including tuition and fees for international students, is available on the University’s website.

 |Percentage of students who began studies in Fall 2021 and continued into Fall 2022||91%|

 |Percentage of master's students graduating within 4 years, entering class of 2018-2019||100%|

 |Number of degrees awarded for the 2022-2023 academic year||6|

 |Percentage of master's graduates taking the AICP exam within 3 years who pass, graduating class of 2018||100%|